Don't let your shine new intranet, which you've invested a lot of time and money into, fall at the first hurdle.

 Make sure your employees need to use your intranet to get their job done.
 Change your company’s existing processes to make your intranet solution the central repository for all company assets, documentation and third-party systems.

-Companies need to ensure that their users are completely trained and know how to utilise the intranet to the maximum extent possible.
+Companies need to ensure that their users are properly briefed and know how to utilise the intranet and all its new features to the maximum extent possible.
 Create useful videos, FAQ pages or include screenshots for them to become more familiar with how the intranet works and how to complete common tasks.

 Think carefully about what content you want to add to the site and how you plan to structure it.
 Grouping similar content together and creating visible, useful links across the site is a first step towards better navigation.
 Think about your user journeys on the site and what is going to be the easiest and most obvious way a user can find that content.
 Simplifying your navigation is a surefire way ensuring your employees use your company intranet.